phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 with it.
 Because of `stdout_buffered` and `stderr_buffered`, the callback will only be called when all of the output was gathered (see `:h channel-buffered`).

-When the program exits, we populate the location list.
-This is done with `:h setloclist()`.
+When the program exits, we populate the quickfix list.
+This is done with `:h setqflist()`.
 We give it a title (the expanded `makeprg`), the lines to be parsed and the `errorformat` to parse the lines with.

 Finally we trigger whatever `autocmd` is under the `QuickFixCmdPost` event.